 - Consultation with Lactation Consultant after my son wasn’t gaining weight – $150

-- Medela Pump in Style (I bought it second-hand, never used, to leave at work so I didn’t have to carry a pump back and forth every day) – $100
+- Medela Pump in Style (This was a second-hand – never used – pump I bought to leave at work so I didn’t have to carry a pump back and forth every day) – $100

 - Medela Harmony (bought after forgetting my Freestyle charger in a hotel) – $42

-- Breast milk freezer storage bags – $50 (estimated, about two big boxes plus some leftover ones from friends)
+- Breast milk freezer storage bags for storing frozen milk – $50 (two big boxes plus some leftover ones from friends)